Cornell launches Center for Veterinary Business and Entrepreneurship

 Beyond benefitting individual veterinarians and practices, this kind of training has a more collective benefit.

 “Many major companies are trying to do good things in the world.
 They need leaders who understand the science behind doing that,” Sine noted.
 “Veterinary business education at Cornell will send out a cadre of great veterinarians who know how to lead people, innovate and manage teams in a way that enables them to address these relevant problems in the world.”

-“We are confident that this new center will position our graduates for success in a wide variety of careers, facilitate the transition of biomedical discoveries to commercial products that benefit more animals, harness the power of eco to strengthen animal health businesses and orgs, and provide a platform for veterinary academia to participate in critical conversations about the future of veterinary animal health,” said Korich.
+“We are confident that this new center will position our graduates for success in a wide variety of careers, facilitate the transition of biomedical discoveries to commercial products that benefit more animals, harness the power of economics to strengthen animal health businesses and organizations, and provide a platform for veterinary academia to participate in critical conversations about the future of veterinary animal health,” said Korich.
 “The launch of the center signifies a new frontier for the college, and one that will define the institution long into the future.”